| |

 days, had bought the Victoria.
 However the business was not really good

-enough to support the debt and sadly his wife hung herself in the washhouse
+enough to support the extra debt he took on and sadly his wife hung herself in the washhouse

 Magnall became ill in 1928 his sister, Mary Maud Broughton, came with